By Stefan Lindblad

 In your new document, the Property Bar will display the basic document information.
 Here you can set a new page size, change the orientation, or change the units of measure if you wish.

-Step 2: Adding Guidelines
+Step 2: Adding guidelines

 Guidelines help you set up your design, and help you work professionally with the layout.